 Web Rangers Contest- Terms & Conditions

 1. Eligibility: The Web Rangers Contest (hereinafter the ‘ Contest’) is open to Indian resident students aged between and including 10 and 17 of any school in India, who have obtained their parents' and/or legal guardians' and/or school teachers permission to participate and whose parents and/or legal guardians and/or school teachers consent to be bound by these Rules in their own right and on behalf of the entrant.
-The opening date for receipt of entries by Google from participants is 30th November 2018 and the closing date for receipt of entries by Google is 15th January 2019, midnight (IST).
+The opening date for receipt of entries by Google from participants is 18th December 2018 and the closing date for receipt of entries by Google is 28th February 2019, midnight (IST).
 Only one submission per category per Entrant is allowed.
-In the case of duplicate or multiple entries from the same Entrant, then the first entry to arrive at the designated submission address (as determined by the "received by" date) will be accepted as the entry into the Competition.
+In the case of duplicate or multiple entries from the same Entrant, then the last or latest entry to be submitted on the site will be accepted as the entry into the Competition.
 At the time of submission, each Entrant must: (i) be a Indian citizen/legal resident (e.g., must be able to show proof of legal permanent residence, if asked for); (ii) be enrolled in a School in India; (iii) have obtained his or her parents’ or legal guardians’ or school teachers prior permission and have agreed to be bound by these Rules.
 Employees, interns, contractors, and official office-holders, as well as their immediate families, of Google, its affiliates, and any representatives or agencies of Google or other persons professionally connected with the Contest are not eligible to participate.

 3. How to Enter: To enter the Contest, visit the Contest website form during the Contest Period and follow the instructions that appear on the one-page official entry form (“Entry Form”) for: (a) submitting an original piece of work “Campaign” or “Project” that relates to the Contest theme “Fighting Misinformation- Finding the good, keeping the bad way” or “Together for Safer Internet”; (b) completing all information on the Entry Form before submitting; and (c) submitting a supporting statement and a title for Entrant’s Project that is based upon the Contest theme.
 The Project and supporting statement must meet the “Project Requirements,” described below.
 Once the Entry Form is fully completed, it should be printed and signed by a parent/legal guardian.
 If you wish to submit the form online, the signed form should be scanned and sent to firstname.lastname@example.org.